kenhitchcock/ansible-role-extend-disk/README.md

-Role Name
+extend-disk
 =========

-name: ansible-role-image-pull
+name: ansible-role-extend-disk
-The purpose of this role is to pull all of the required runtime images from a connected environment.
+The purpose of this role is to extend the root file system by added a new partition from available space on the disk extended.
-After the images are pulled they are exported to a tar.gz file.
+This is mainly to help the libvirt automation.

 Requirements
 ------------

-Docker is installed
-Docker daemon is running
-All repo's are setup correctly

-Roles are available to do the above if required.
+Disk thats already been extended at the hypervisor layer.

 Role Variables
 --------------

-Most variables required for this role to run are currently set in the defaults directory of the role and dont need to be set.
+Most variables required for this role to run are currently set in the defaults directory of the role and need to be overriden if not using vda and rhel vg.

-OpenShift Versioning variables.
-Default values set to the following already.
-     ocp_version: v3.11.146
-     image_inspector_version: 2.1
-     etcd_version : 3.2.22

-Do you want to pull images, sometimes you just want to run the role again to export tar file.
-Default value set to "yes"
-     ocp_images_pull_core: "yes"
-     ocp_images_pull_app: "yes"
-     ocp_images_pull_opt: "yes"

-If you require images to be saved to a tar file, do not change the default values below.
-     rhexport_core: "yes"
-     rhexport_apps: "yes"

-Path for exports
-     rh_ocp_export_path_core: /var/lib/docker/overlay2/export/core.tar
-     rh_ocp_export_path_app: /var/lib/docker/overlay2/export/app.tar

-## Required variables
-However you will need the following.

-Red Hat token credentials to access the registry.
-You need to create a token at access.redhat.com
-     rhreg_user:
-     rhreg_pass:
-     rhreg_name: "registry.redhat.io"

 Example Playbook
 ----------------

-- name: OpenShift Disconnected Prep
+- name: Extend disk
   hosts: localhost
   become: true

   tasks:
-    - name: "Include the image pull role"
+    - name: "Include the extend disk role"
       include_role:
-        name: ../roles/ansible-role-ocp-image-pull
+        name: ../roles/ansible-role-extend-disk

 License